-Palo Alto Networks
+Upskilling 400+ System Engineers for Palo Alto Networks

-Palo Alto Networks (PANW) is an American multinational cybersecurity company, recognized for their innovative network security platform that protects over 65,000 enterprise customers and billions of users.
-CyberVista is a proud PANW training partner, providing employees with the critical knowledge and skills they need to be more effective, expanding the reach of PANW products and services.
+Palo Alto Networks (PANW) is an American multinational cybersecurity company with over 7,500 employees globally, recognized for its innovative cyber security platform that protects over 65,000 enterprise customers and billions of users.
+Of the 7,500+ employees, a large percentage is represented by System Engineers.

-System Engineers are at the intersection of technical products experts and trusted advisors throughout the sales journey.
+System Engineers (SEs) are at the intersection of technical products experts and trusted advisors throughout the sales journey.
 They work with the sales teams to provide guidance and technical support in order to cultivate trust with prospects and clients.
 Ultimately, SEs need to understand the challenges of their prospective clients in order to connect and empathize with their struggles and articulate an effective solution.

-CyberVista has been an excellent education partner.
+N2K has been an excellent education partner.
 In this case, the term ‘partner’ is meaningful and not an alternative for ‘vendor.’

 Chris Bridge, Palo Alto Networks

-After the first year, Palo Alto Networks was able to successfully baseline all team members to a desired knowledge level.
+After the first year, Palo Alto Networks was able to successfully baseline all team members to the desired knowledge level.
 Over the course of eight weeks of live online instruction, the average score between the initial diagnostic exam versus the final completed at the end of the course, increased by 15.9 percent.